Deftones565/cppSynth/README.md

 You select the waveform from the dropdown box, Up arrow and down arrow change the octaves.
 A-; on the keyboard for the notes.
 It uses the MIDI standard.

+The UI now also provides basic recording controls.
+You can record your playing, play it back, and enable looping for continuous playback.

 ## Clone

 ```bash